 Do I have a sleep problem if I wake up in the night?

 We are evolutionary conditioned to wake up in the night, it's completely natural.
 When you do, settle your mind and try to go back to sleep.

 Top tip: Meditating is a powerful way of silencing the worries rattling around in your head.
 Go beyond your brain’s noisy internal dialogue and enter into a more relaxed state.
 Try our free guided meditation.

 This depends on a few things, the kind of person you are, how old you are and what is a normal sleep time for your family.
 We need an average of 7-8 hours but some people need 4 whilst others need 10.
 You will know what is enough for you by how refreshed you feel.

 Should I completely avoid caffeine?

 That’s not necessary but its probably best to not have more than two caffeinated drinks a day and none after lunch time.
 Matcha tea is also a great, healthy alternative for your daily coffee fix.

 Many conventional sleeping tablets for insomnia such as benzodiazepines and tricyclic anti-depressants actually inhibit REM [Rapid eye movement] sleep and should only ever be used short-term.

-Natural relaxants such as plant-based supplements like Pukka Herbs’ Night Time capsules will help to relax a restless body and mind as well as encourage undisturbed and refreshing sleep.
-The key ingredient in Pukka’s Night Time capsules and Night Time tea is valerian.
+Natural relaxants such as plant-based teas like Pukka Herbs’ Night Time tea will help to relax a restless body and mind as well as encourage undisturbed and refreshing sleep.
+The key ingredients in our Night Time tea are valerian and chamomile.